 2. Bicycle Brain

 I’ve written about this imagery before (from the book Gifted Grownups), but never used it with parents.
-Brains are like a bicycle – they have a minimum speed limit.
+Brains are like a bicycle — they have a minimum speed limit.
 You can only ride a bike so slowly before you just fall over.
-Bikes become more stable when they roll faster.
+In fact, bikes become more stable when they roll faster.

-Likewise, if a lesson moves too slowly, students’ brains gets wobbly.
+Likewise, if a lesson moves too slowly, students’ brains get wobbly.
 They get bored.
 They stop paying attention.
 They start doing things to entertain themselves.
-We’ve all experienced this feeling when forced to sit through something we already get.
+We’ve all had this feeling when we’re forced to sit through something we already get.

 Gifted kids simply have a higher minimum speed limit.
 They need to move faster than their peers to learn.
 Just as you can’t ask a bicycle to stay up when barely rolling, we can’t expect kids to sit still when lesson after lesson moves too slowly.

 Rather than just saying “gifted kids can have behavior problems,” I think this image helps explain the how.
-Boredom is like a bike that moves too slowly.
+Boredom is like a bike that is moving too slowly.

 3. Brain Peers